 Remind staff that any investigations require full cooperation from the employee, the alleged harasser and any witnesses.

-20% of men have been the target of sexual harassment at work
+20% of men have been sexually harassed at work

 The fact that men are less likely to experience sexual harassment may exacerbate feelings of shame or embarrassment when it does happen.
 One man told the TUC about the impact that a sexual assault at work had on him.

 "It affected my self-confidence.
 The attack was a male-on-male assault.
 I’m gay but I wasn’t ‘out’ at work and the experience made me feel I couldn't come out in the workplace after it.”
 Anon.